Dizziness and imbalance treatment

 A number of well researched, successful, and widely used treatments and management strategies are available for problems of the equilibrium system.
 These treatments address such issues as vertigo, dizziness, lightheadedness, and balance problems.
 All forms of treatment should be preceded by a comprehensive evaluation and diagnosis; this ensures that the specific treatment chosen is appropriate for you.

 By evaluating and properly treating inner-ear disorders, dizziness and imbalance can often be improved.

-Danielle Dorner, Au.D., FAAA, Vestibular Audiologist, sees patients at our Shawnee Mission, Overland Park, and Northland clinics.
-They provide comprehensive treatment for our patients experiencing dizziness and imbalance problems.
+Danielle Dorner, Au.D., FAAA, Vestibular Audiologist, sees patients at our Overland Park, and Northland clinics.
+She provides comprehensive treatment for our patients experiencing dizziness and imbalance problems.